Thesergioandres/Adaptive_HashMap_Cli/README.md

   --metrics-port 8000 \
   --json-summary-out run_stress.json
 ```

-Watch `http://localhost:8000/` during the run: the backend label flips to `chaining -> robinhood (migrating)` and `ape` starts plotting non-zero values once Robin Hood takes over. `hashmap_migrations_total` in `/metrics` and the JSON summary will increment accordingly.
-If you only want to visualise probe distances, run the same CSV with `--mode fast-lookup` to stay on RobinHoodMap from the start.
+**Watch** `http://localhost:8000/` during the run:
+- The backend label flips to `chaining -> robinhood (migrating)` and `ape` starts plotting non-zero values once Robin Hood takes over.
+- `hashmap_migrations_total` in `/metrics` and the JSON summary will increment accordingly.
+- If you only want to visualise probe distances, run the same CSV with `--mode fast-lookup` to stay on RobinHoodMap from the start.

 #### Threshold overrides without code edits